 Tuesday – Sunday 11 am – 7 pm

-We are happy welcome you again to Kunsthalle Wien.
-Our members of staff are instructed in the relevant hygiene and distancing rules and would like to make your stay in our museum a safe one.
-They will also ensure that the maximum number of visitors allowed is guaranteed.
+We are looking forward to your visit at Kunsthalle Wien.
+Our staff members are instructed in the relevant hygiene rules and would like to make your stay at Kunsthalle Wien a safe one.

-In order to keep you and our staff healthy, we ask you to observe the following rules:
+In order to keep you and our staff healthy, we kindly ask you to observe the following rules and recommendations:

-• Maintain at least 1 meter, and preferably 1.5 meters, of distance from all people who do not live in your household.
+• Maintain at least two meters of distance from all people who do not live in your household.

 • Avoid group-like gatherings and if necessary wait until you can enter certain rooms or areas.